By Lupita Peimbert.

 Many of us know that this figure was invented, with all good intentions, by Catholic monks to “convert” the native-Mexicans (los inditos).
 Many of us understand that, if La Virgen had spoken she would have had a Spanish accent (from Spain – pronounced Edz-pain!.
 Many of us know that first, the Spanish monks brought from the sky a lighter-skin lady, and when the Mexican natives did not respond to it, the monks called for a darker skin lady to come from the sky.

-Talk about Marketing: “Could you produce one a little darker please?” – The monks will say within their religious teams.
+Talk about Marketing: “Could you produce one a little darker please?” – The monks would say within their religious teams.
 “Still sweet and ethereal, but not as pale; we are not getting any response, this product needs that little improvement.
 Make her skin a little darker, it will do it.”

 And so, La Virgen appeared to Indio Juan Diego again, brown skin, and everybody loved La Virgen Morena.
 Many Catholics, and in general, people who can discern myth from fact, understand this was great storytelling.
-And yet, that religious figure ,real or not, sparks love, compassion, and faith on those of us who believe that this figure somehow exists.
+And yet, that religious figure, real or not, sparks love, compassion, and faith on those of us who believe that this figure somehow exists.
 Los Guadalupanos.
 We believe in that figure in such capacity that we believe she can help us move mountains.

 Many Catholics, and in general, people who can discern myth from fact, understand this was great storytelling.
 And yet, that religious figure ,real or not, sparks love, compassion, and faith on those of us who believe that this figure somehow exists.